-- Represented Avista Capital Partners in its $602.5 million sale of Anthony International, the world's largest manufacturer of specialty glass, commercial glass refrigerator and freezer doors, case lighting, and display and merchandising systems, to publicly traded diversified global manufacturer Dover Corporation.
+- Represented Avista Capital Partners in its $602.5 million sale of Anthony International, a leading manufacturer of specialty glass, commercial glass refrigerator and freezer doors, case lighting, and display and merchandising systems, to publicly traded diversified global manufacturer Dover Corporation.

-- Represented Medicis Pharmaceutical Corporation, a leading independent specialty pharmaceutical company focusing primarily on dermatological treatments, in its $2.6 billion sale to Valeant Pharmaceuticals International.
+- Represented Medicis Pharmaceutical Corporation, a leading independent specialty pharmaceutical company, in its $2.6 billion sale to Valeant Pharmaceuticals International.
 Antitrust clearance for the transaction was obtained without issuance of a Second Request.

 - Represented Johnson & Johnson in its $21.3 billion purchase of Swiss-American orthopedic devices maker Synthes Inc. Obtained clearance with limited divestitures given the scope of the transaction.